 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Rochester who are college-educated is somewhat higher than the average US community of 21.84%: 25.12% of adults in Rochester have at least a bachelor's degree.
+The overall education level of Rochester is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Rochester in 2018 was $23,246, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,984 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.
 Rochester also has one of the higher rates of people living in poverty in the nation, with 31.31% of its population below the federal poverty line.